 I vividly remember the time two of my mentees, Faldo and Valery, asked persistently for advice on how to become more confident.
 I told them to let go of what others thought of them during their speech, and to come sufficiently prepared with counterarguments and research.
 After following these pieces of advice, they slowly but surely progressed as debaters.
 They went from stuttering and looking down at the floor to holding their heads up high, sounding assured when delivering their arguments.
 I rarely see them since they moved to Singapore, but they currently serve as members of the debate team in their respective schools.
 They have truly blossomed.

 Other than Valery and Faldo, several other members within the WSC club have started to become more outspoken regarding global issues and researched further into the substance that they want to discuss.
 If it weren’t for this open environment in the debate club, this would not have happened.
-My contributions for this club made the school community more globally aware and open-minded compared to previous years, and I feel grateful that I have been able to lead that change.
+I am grateful that my contributions for this club made the school community more globally aware and open-minded compared to previous years.

+Notes:

+My suggestion would be to establish what your goal was at the beginning.
+I think that your initial statement is still vague: With such talented members, I believed that the structure of the club needed to be reformed for the betterment of everyone.

+What do you want to see changed for the better?
+Did you want the members to be more outspoken?
+Or confident?
+Or did you want them to become, as you put in your conclusion, ‘more globally aware and open-minded’?

+As the reader currently I’m not sure I can see what the goal was at the beginning, and whether it was achieved at the end.
+Whatever your goal is, I suggest sticking to one point, make it succinct and clear.

+All the best!